-I’ve written on the ways that cognitive bias can derail rational thinking, both on Spiral Inquiry and in the Forum on the Integration of Science and Spirituality, but there’s another major pathway to error — we get the numbers wrong.
+I’ve written on the ways that cognitive bias can derail rational thinking, but there’s another major pathway to error — we get the numbers wrong.
 One of the biggest mistakes is to believe in exponential trends.
 An exponential trend is one that increases by a set percentage each time period – this does not sound particularly dangerous, until you factor in the compounding effect.

 Consider the following parable: A master was pleased with his servant and asked what he would wish for.
 The servant asked for rice – one grain on the first square of a chessboard, two on the second, four on the third, and so on.
 This is exponential compounding.
 The master thought this was a reasonable request and began to count out the rice – only to find that the number required was more than the entire harvest.
 The number required would be 2^63 – actually quite a bit larger than the number of atoms comprising the entire earth.

 Adam Kucharskill, in his recent Nautilus article “How Many Humans Can the Earth Support”, traces the problem with exponential population forecasting back to Robert Malthus.
 In 1798, Malthus forecast that England’s population would double every twenty-five years, following an exponential growth trend that would quickly outstrip food production and lead to disaster.
 The forecast failed to materialize, as did the disaster, for two reasons.
 First, the population growth rate slowed, but, more importantly, innovation resulted in significant increases in the capacity of England to sustain its population.